ClusterHQ/flocker/docs/architecture.rst

 Flocker initially takes a very simplistic approach to determining which the master host has become incapable of providing service.
 During normal operation the master host and the slave host exchange messages frequently.
-In addition to these normal, data-carrying, operational messages there may also be ¨heartbeat¨ messages.
+In addition to these normal, data-carrying, operational messages there may also be a ¨status¨ protocol.
-These are used to ensure that each host always has a very recently received message from the other.
+This protocol exists to to ensure that each host always knows the operational status of the other.
+The operational status comprises a number of facts:

+  1. The capability to exchange simple network traffic with the other Flocker host.
+  2. Persistent storage availability (the disk is not full, the disk has not failed, reads on the disk are serviced in a reasonable window).

+This list may be expanded with other useful metrics for ¨capable of providing service¨ as they are determined.
-When one of the hosts fails the other will soon notice that no messages have been received recently.
+When one of the hosts fails the other will learn of this in one of two ways:

+  1. explicitly via the content of a ¨status¨ protocol message (¨my disk has failed¨)
+  2. implicitly via the lack of any messages (because the entire host has crashed, its network provider has suffered an outage, etc)

 This is the trigger for considering the other host to have failed.